lirezap/PQ/README.md

-## Native postgresql access using FFM
+## Native Postgresql Access Using FFM

 PQ is a java(23+) library that uses FFM to directly access postgresql.
 This library is intended to be low level, minimal and with the goal of being high performance.
 Higher level abstractions can be built easily by using provided low level